+'''

-| val get: string $\rightarrow$ 'a Type.t $\rightarrow$ 'a
+| va| get: string \rightarrow 'a Type.t \rightarrow 'a

+'''

 The first argument must be the binding name of the OCaml value registered with Dynamic.register.
 The second argument is the type value of this registered value.
 It is required for safety reasons.
 The third argument is the value itself.